isomerpages/govtech-stp/_rgl/00b-rgl-faq.md

 #### 4. Are there restrictions on my travel route to Singapore under the RGL arrangement?

-RGL travellers can travel to Singapore on a non-stop flight from selected airports,<sup>[1]</sup> in the counterpart countries/regions, as well as by land via the Causeway and Second Link, in the case of Malaysia.
+RGL travellers can travel to Singapore on a non-stop flight from [selected airports](#airports), in the counterpart countries/regions, as well as by land via the Causeway and Second Link, in the case of Malaysia.

 For travel by land, travellers may drive into Singapore in their own vehicle (including Malaysia-registered vehicles), subject to  LTA’s prevailing  regulations and fees stated on the One Motoring website [here](http://onemotoring.com.sg/content/onemotoring/home/driving/entering_and_exiting_singapore/cars-and-motorcycles-registered-in-malaysia.html).